AlexiaDelorme/project-spacex/testing/TESTING.md

 - main_pages/views.py

 For the handler500 view, as per [Django Ticket #18707](https://code.djangoproject.com/ticket/18707), test client doesn't allow testing of 500 responses content.
-I have therefore manually tested this view, by creating a 500 view with an url (setting must be set to DEBUG=TRUE in settings.py) that would simulate an internal service error.
+I have therefore manually tested this view by creating a 500 view with an url (setting must be set to DEBUG=TRUE in settings.py) that would simulate an internal service error.

 ![main_pages/views.py coverage](python/main.png)